bomberstudios/coding-designer/app/views/workflow.md

 # Workflow

-The process I follow when designing a web site goes like this:
+### The process I follow when designing a web site

 ## 1. Paper sketching